Dini-49149/document-chat-assistant/README.md

 - **templates/chat.html**: This HTML file defines the frontend of the application.
 It includes the chat interface and the file upload feature, allowing users to upload PDFs and interact with the chatbot.
 - **api_key.json**: This file contains your OpenAI API key, which is essential for generating embeddings and responses.
 (Ensure this file is not included in version control for security reasons.)
 - **requirements.txt**: This file lists all the Python dependencies required to run the application.

+### Detailed Explanation of Components

+- **app.py**: This is the main Python file that serves as the backend for the application.
+It handles routing, file uploads, interaction with the LangChain, and FAISS libraries.
+- **templates/chat.html**: This HTML file defines the frontend of the application.
+It includes the chat interface and the file upload feature, allowing users to upload PDFs and interact with the chatbot.
+The chat interface includes a settings pop-up where users can customize the text chunking parameters.
+- **api_key.json**: This file contains your OpenAI API key, which is essential for generating embeddings and responses.
+(Ensure this file is not included in version control for security reasons.)
+- **requirements.txt**: This file lists all the Python dependencies required to run the application.
+- **static/styles.css**: (Optional) Contains custom styles for enhancing the visual appearance of the frontend interface.

 ## Getting Started